LDiazN/ArmorBlasting/README.md

 </p>

 ## Fading mesh update

-The `TimeDamageRenderTarget` is a temporal damage map, so its content will change over time.
-This change must be implemented as a continous update function in some way.
-For this reason I start a timer on `BeginPlay` in the `BlastableComponent` that will update the render target every 10 ms, at a rate of ~10fps.
-It's important to not raise the update ratio too high to prevent blowing up the GPU with draw calls.
+The `TimeDamageRenderTarget` is a temporal damage map, so its content must be updated continuously over time.
+This update must be implemented as a function that is called repeatedly.
+For this reason, I start a timer on `BeginPlay` in the `BlastableComponent` that will update the render target every 10 milliseconds, at a rate of ~10 frames per second.
+It is important to not raise the update ratio too high, as this can cause the GPU to be overloaded with graphics calls.

+In each draw call, I use the `UCanvas::K2_DrawMaterial` function to draw a simple material that just samples a texture.
+The output color of the material is the same texture color, but dimmed.
+The material output color is then drawn again in the same texture that was previously sampled.
+This way, the material will fade the texture color over time, which is what we want.

+Note that for this to work properly, the texture render target that we are sampling and writing back must be configured with `RenderTarget->bNeedsTwoCopies = true`.
+Otherwise, the texture will be cleared before the material is computed, and then the texture sample will always return black.

 ## Armor Material

 # Known issues

 # Further improvements

+* Optimize update of temporal damage maps so that draw calls are only issued if some shot hit the character in the last N seconds to prevent useless draw calls